BookOps-CAT/naxos-reconcile/README.md

     - Bib ID
     - URL
     - CID (unique ID from Naxos URL)

 Naxos:
 1) File(s) in the given directory are be read and combined into a single XML file (`naxos_combined.xml`)
-2) The combined `.xml` file is edited to remove all 505 and 511 fields (to create a record with a valid record length) and replace strings in URLs ("https://univportal.naxosmusiclibrary.com" is replaced with "https://nypl.naxosmusiclibrary.com" in 856$u).
+2) The combined `.xml` file is edited to remove all 505 and 511 fields (to create a record that can be read with `pymarc`) and replace strings in URLs ("https://univportal.naxosmusiclibrary.com" is replaced with "https://nypl.naxosmusiclibrary.com" in 856$u).
 Edited records are written to `naxos_edited.xml`.
 3) The edited `.xml` file is converted to MARC21 and written to `naxos_edited.mrc`.
 4) The edited `.xml` file is read and data is output to a `naxos_prepped.csv` file containing:
-    - URL,
+    - URL
     - Control Number (from 001 field)
     - CID (from URL)